GoogleCloudPlatform/bigquery-utils/udfs/CONTRIBUTING.md

 ## Testing UDFs Locally

-Please follow these instructions to confirm that the test cases being provided in your pull request work as expected.
+Please follow these instructions to confirm that your test cases work as expected.

 1. Change into the bigquery_utils top-level directory.